threefoldfoundation/info_legal/src/terms_conditions_griduser.md

 While the original TFTv1 kept all same properties and benefits, they are now called TFTA on the Stellar blockchain.
 Since the creation of the TFTv2, TFTA’s have become ThreeFolds voluntary staking pool of Tokens, which means these TFTs can only be used to buy IT Capacity and cannot be traded otherwise.
 However any User can convert TFTA’s into TFTs (i.e. TFTv2) by implementing a few simple migration steps which can be found [here](https://wiki.threefold.io/#/tfta_to_tft).
 Once converted, any TFT’s can be traded or transferred by various means as the User deems fit, as further explain [here](https://wiki.threefold.io/#/how_to_buy_and_sell).

 The TF Foundation has chosen to use the Stellar blockchain platform for storing and managing the TFT.
-You can use any wallet that supports Stellar, including but not limited to the wallet included in the 3Bot Connect app.
+You can use any wallet that supports Stellar, including but not limited to the wallet included in the ThreeFold Connect app.

 If it would be in the benefit of our community or technology, TF Foundation could make the choice to migrate the TFT to a newly chosen blockchain platform.
 If that would be the case TF Foundation will make sure that all features are the same as on current blockchain, this is just a technology choice like how a web site would choose its database.